JUMP TO TOPIC

 Dot as a Vector Dot Product

 In linear algebra and vector calculus, the dot has a specialized meaning as the dot product or scalar product of two vectors.
 The dot product yields a scalar value and measures the alignment or similarity between two vectors.
-Mathematically, if and are vectors, their dot product is denoted as and is calculated as the sum of the products of their corresponding components.
+Mathematically, if a and b are vectors, their dot product is denoted as a⋅b and is calculated as the sum of the products of their corresponding components.

 The dot product has important applications in physics, engineering, and computer graphics, where it is used to calculate work, projections, and angles between vectors.